alexgarzao/sales-data-analyzer/README.md

 ## Requirements

 * maven
-* java versao 1.8 or greather
+* java version 1.8 or greather

 ## How to use